DostawcaSeksu/DostawcaSeksu/README.md

   <h1>👋 Hi!
 I'm Slava</h1>
 </div>

-A budding Data Scientist, Machine Learning enthusiast, and aspiring QA Automation Engineer.
-I am passionate about transforming raw data into meaningful insights and ensuring software quality through modern automation tools.
-Currently diving deep into Neural Networks and Web Automation using the Python ecosystem.
+A budding Data Scientist and Machine Learning enthusiast.
+Currently diving deep into Neural Networks using the Python ecosystem.

 ---